chuckstack/chuckstack.github.io/src-ls/blog-llm-ai-production-deploy.md

 Everyone in your organization should be able to easily contribute.
 The purpose of this section is to highlight just how easy it is.

-Note that we are assuming that many of the work instructions already exist.
+Note that this example assumes many of the work instructions already exist.
 We will talk about how to get started creating your work instructions from scratch in a different section.

 <video poster="./img/chat-with-work-instructions-part6-editing-end.png" controls>
   <source src="./video/chat-with-work-instructions-part6-editing.mp4" type="video/mp4">